 From the perspective of historical inquiry the debate regarding mercantilism is centered around the concern that if mercantilism was not a system, but is approached as such, then analysis will not provide a genuine account of mercantile history or its causes and effects.
 If analysts do not understand mercantilism's causes and effects then their theoretical expositions -- whether historical, political, economic, or otherwise -- are rendered moot.
 To appreciate this problem more fully let us examine what is meant by the idea of an economic system.

 Economic systems are prognostic theoretical structures justified by the evaluation of history at large, and the study of business history in particular.
 The basic abstraction "system" is a device used in conceptual analysis to demarcate the boundaries of some phenomena in order to provide a model of reality that facilitates a closed analysis of the phenomena.
 Thus, an economic system describes and facilitates analysis of business phenomena.
 When defining an economic system all essential features without which the system cannot exist must be identified, all unnecessary features must be set aside, and all elements of the system as well as their functions, relationships, and interactions must be described.
-Predictive economic systems based on the examination of business history have been used to inform political decisions for hundreds of years, and thus the exercise of defining historical systems and using them to formulate economic models is far from academic.
+Predictive economic systems based on the examination of business history have been used to inform political decisions for hundreds of years, and thus the exercise of defining historical systems and using them to formulate economic models has tangible, real-world consequences.
 With respect to the potentially systemic nature of mercantilist theory and practice, what then were the essential features without which a mercantile economic system could not have existed?

 Historians across the centuries have regularly assigned a standard set of motivations and properties to mercantilism.
 Mercantilists believed that wealth consisted of specie (precious metal), and that the nation in possession of the most specie would be the greatest political power in the world.
 Because specie equaled wealth, and there was only so much physical specie available in the earth, this meant wealth existed in a physically fixed amount.
 Mercantilists perceived that political strength was proportionate to military strength, which in turn depended on economic strength; hence political power would rest in the hands of the nation that amassed the greatest amount of the earth's limited stock of specie and thereby maintained the strongest army.
 In order to obtain the greatest possible amount of wealth qua specie, mercantilists sought to create a sustainable arrangement of international exchange that was in all cases favourable towards their own nation.
 It was believed that such an arrangement would result from a permanent trade surplus, and to engender an eternally positive trade balance the total amount of exports would permanently have to exceed the total amount of imports.
 To ensure this condition a nation would have to consistently produce goods for trade in proportions dictated by the externally contingent trade balance.
 This meant that wasteful duplications of effort and modes of internal regional competition could not be permitted.
 The best means for establishing and imposing such a commercial unity was by way of a central government that imposed and controlled internal and external economic regulations.
 Thus the entire geopolitical region comprising the nation would have to work in a coordinated commercial -- that is, mercantile -- effort.